This first term at university might have been amazing for some, and not so great for others...

-If you're thinking that you haven't had a great experience so far or that you're feeling the pressure a bit more recently, try not to worry too much.
+If you're thinking that you haven't had a great experience so far or that you're feeling the pressure a bit more recently, try not to worry about it too much.
 Yes, university can be amazing and lots of fun but you might feel down from time to time.
 If you find this becomes more and more regular, you must seek support either from the university, your GP or friends/family.

 Who can you talk to?

 Like we mentioned, you could use the Christmas break to speak to your family and friends about how you're feeling - and be honest!
 Mention how you feel your first term has gone or what you have/haven't enjoyed.
-If you'd prefer to speak to someone at university, Student Support can help as can your accommodation staff.
+If you'd prefer to speak to someone at university, Student Support can help as can your Accommodation Staff.
 If your worries are study-related, mention it to your tutors before leaving for Christmas.